mucommander/mucommander/package/readme.txt

 - When sorting a file table by filenames, the sort operation performs a locale-sensitive String comparison.
 - When opening a result of a file search with text search using the internal viewer/editor, the caret is set on the first occurrence of the searched text.
 - The action categoties that are displayed in the shortcuts preferences tab are sorted by their name.
+- The row-filtering in the shortucts preferences tab now matches the specified input also against the tooltip of the row (the action's description).

 Localization:
 -